-Appendix 8: Insulin Management Plan for Pregnant Women Utilising Continuous Subcutaneous Insulin Infusion (CSII) during pregnancy, labour, delivery, and post-natal period Appendix 9: Request for Retinal Screening During Pregnancy
+Appendix 7: Insulin Management Plan for Pregnant Service users Utilising Continuous Subcutaneous Insulin Infusion (CSII) during pregnancy, labour, delivery, ar nd postnatal period Appendix 8: Consultant letter to GP on diagnosis of gestational diabetes 40 Appendix 9: Request for Retinal Screening During Pregnancy

 Diabetes affects 2-5% of pregnancies, and its prevalence is increasing.
-This guideline has been developed in response to the publication of NICE guidelines for care of women with diabetes in pregnancy.
+This guideline has been developed in response to the publication of NICE guidelines for care of service users with diabetes in pregnancy.
 It should be used in conjunction with 'Diabetes in Pregnancy: Management of diabetes and its complications from pre-conception to the postnatal period' (NICE 2015).

-To ensure that all women with pre-existing diabetes type 1 or 2, and those who are at risk of developing or who have developed gestational diabetes, receive optimal care resulting in the best possible outcome for mother and baby.
+To ensure that all service users with pre-existing diabetes type 1 or 2, and those who are at risk of developing or who have developed gestational diabetes, receive optimal care resulting in the best possible outcome for mother and baby.